9 Top Tips for First-Time Homebuyers

 When it comes to home-buying, you must keep your emotions in check.
 Realtors and banks are okay with you spending as much as you “can afford,” but this can get you into serious trouble.

 Everyone wants to live in their dream house, but so-called “starter homes” exist for a reason.
-Starter homes are smaller, might have older kitchens or dated bathrooms.
+Starter homes are smaller and might have older kitchens or dated bathrooms.
 In other words, they’re livable.

 No matter what white picket-fenced, perfectly landscaped, in-ground pool boasting home they show you, you need to come back to this statement: “I’m sorry, but that’s out of my budget.”